jboss-developer/jboss-jdg-quickstarts/openshift/shared/hello-world/README.md

 You can use this quickstart with both `cache-service` and `datagrid-service` deployments.

-**Before You Begin:** Complete the steps in the main `README` to set up an OpenShift cluster and create Data Grid for OpenShift services.
+**Before You Begin:** Complete the steps in the [OpenShift Quickstart README](../../README.md) to set up an OpenShift cluster and create Data Grid for OpenShift services.

 Building the Hello World Quickstart
 -----------------------------------